iobroker-community-adapters/ioBroker.accuweather/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
+- (ticaki) BREAKING: equires Nodejs 20 and higher
-- (ticaki) command states as buttons
+- (ticaki) BREAKING: command states as buttons, only react on ack=false.
 - (ticaki) apikey renamed and encrypted
 - (ticaki) Dependencies and eslint updated